wir3z/hubitat/owntracks-hubitat/README.md

 	- Creates a 'Member_Location' HTML attribute that can be added to the dashboards.
 Displays the map location, information as well as presence.
 - Change MemberTile background color based on presence
 	- Background for the map in the MemberTile will be green for present, red for not present if enabled.
 Otherwise the default background color is used.
+- Create a notification if member enters a region
+	- Sends Hubitat app notifications when the member arrives
+	NOTE:  Requires a notification device to be selected in the 'Additional Hub App Settings' -> 'Select notification devices to get region enter/leave notifications."
+- Create a notification if member leaves a region
+	- Sends Hubitat app notifications when the member leaves
+	NOTE:  Requires a notification device to be selected in the 'Additional Hub App Settings' -> 'Select notification devices to get region enter/leave notifications."
 - Enable Description Text logging
 	- Displays general descriptive logs (arrived, departed, etc.)
 - Enable Debug Logging